Feature #1435

 For CTA, we might have a default setting (default Aeff, default PSF, default Background), where events and IRFs are bundled one file.
 In case the user wants to change a response component, the “old/current” XML format should be sufficient to use.

-#8 Updated by Knödlseder Jürgen almost 3 years ago
+#8 Updated by Knödlseder Jürgen over 3 years ago

 • Status changed from New to Closed